Genetics Career Guide - Education & Salaries

 Fayetteville State University

 FSU boasts of an instructor-to-student ratio of one-to-ten, and emphasizes the individualized learning environment that the university offers through its promotional materials.
-According to its website, Fayetteville State University’s forensic science program can help prepare its students for the following careers:
+According to its website, Fayetteville State University’s forensic science program can help prepare its students for careers such as toxicologist, trace evidence analyst, drug analyst, fingerprint examiner, food and drug inspector, serologist, and DNA analyst.

 Become a Genetic Engineer

 Genetic engineers represent one of the most future-facing aspects of the world of genetics, and it is arguably within this field that much of the technical and medical innovations develop.
-Genetic engineers study and work with all genetic material, not necessarily human.
-For example, genetic engineering is now a significant part of the agricultural sector, where it is used to select for favorable aspects in vegetables or animals.
+Genetic engineers study and work with all genetic material, not necessarily humans.
+For example, genetic engineering is now a significant part of the agricultural sector, where it is used to select favorable aspects of vegetables or animals.

 Jobs and Pay

 Genetic engineering is a highly skilled profession whose practitioners are well-educated, making this a high-paying career for most individuals.
-According to the BLS, “bioengineers and biomedical engineers,” the category that most neatly fits genetic engineers, can expect a mean yearly salary of $108,060.
-Also, the BLS anticipates job openings will increase by 10 percent between 2021 and 2031.
+According to the BLS (May 2024), “bioengineers and biomedical engineers,” the category that most neatly fits genetic engineers, can expect a mean yearly salary of $115,020.
+Also, the Bureau of Labor Statistics (2025) anticipates job openings will increase by 7 percent between 2023 and 2033.

 Education